Indonesian philosophy: Christian school

-Together with the Western capitalist search for new colonies in the East, Christianity came to Indonesian merchants in the middle of the 15th century (Lubis 1990:78).
+Together with the Western capitalist search for new colonies in the East, Christianity came to Indonesian merchants in the middle of the 15th century.
 First Portuguese merchants then Dutch capitalists spread Catholicism and Calvinism respectively.
-Francis Xavier, the first Spanish Catholic preacher to go to Indonesia, translated Credo, Confession Generalis, Pater Noster, Ave Maria, Salve Regina, and The Ten Commandments into Malay between 1546 and 1547, through which Catholicism was propagated among the native people (Lubis 1990:85).
+Francis Xavier, the first Spanish Catholic preacher to go to Indonesia, translated Credo, Confession Generalis, Pater Noster, Ave Maria, Salve Regina, and The Ten Commandments into Malay between 1546 and 1547, through which Catholicism was propagated among the native people.
 Catholic churches were established and Indonesian Catholics crowded, but soon they were expelled or forced to convert to Calvinism by Dutch Calvinists who came to Indonesia around 1596.
 Dutch Reformed Churches were erected instead.
 Jan Pieterszoon Coen, one of the Governor-Generals of VOC in 1618, was a good example of devout Calvinist.
-He put all Calvinist preachers (in Dutch, Ziekentroosters) under his control (Lubis 1990:99).
+He put all Calvinist preachers (in Dutch, Ziekentroosters) under his control.

 Portuguese-style Catholic schools and Dutch-style Calvinist educational institutions were opened for Indonesian natives.
 Not only did they teach theology to the natives, but also Christian philosophy.
 One school later became thousands.
 There have been (and still are) private Catholic and Protestant universities in which Christian philosophy is taught in Indonesia nowadays.
-Missionaries and preachers of the West who got master's degrees in philosophy from European universities came to lecture at Indonesian Christian universities (Hiorth 1987:4).
+Missionaries and preachers of the West who got master's degrees in philosophy from European universities came to lecture at Indonesian Christian universities.
 From those universities graduated many who later mastered Christian philosophy, such as Nico Syukur Dister, J.B.
 Banawiratma, Robert J. Hardawiryana, JB..
 Mangunwijaya, T.H.
 Sumartana, and so forth.

 Post-Soeharto philosophy

 This school is mainly on the scene to criticize Soeharto's socio-political policy during his presidency from 1966 to 1998.
 Its concern is political philosophy whose main task is to seek alternatives to the corrupt regime.
 This school dared to challenge Soeharto after his silencing all philosophers by violence.
 Before this, there had been some who opposed Soeharto in 1970's, but they were brutally assaulted in the incidents Peristiwa ITB Bandung 1973 and Peristiwa Malari 1974.
 Since then, philosophy could only be practiced in absentia or in secret; under the New Order, philosophy was repressed and reduced to ideas which officially supported the state.
 Philosophical praxis was effectively banned.
 With regard to philosophy, Soeharto's era can be called an era of "philosophical opium," in which all kinds of philosophy from every branch and school could live but could not be practiced in reality.
 Philosophy was pacified: reduced to a mere academic exercise and constrained in its content.
-In its stead, Soeharto elevated pancasila as an official state ideology, one selectively tailored to meet the needs of the New Order (Hidayat 2004:49-55).
+In its stead, Soeharto elevated pancasila as an official state ideology, one selectively tailored to meet the needs of the New Order.